Project Set-Up and Partner Contracts

 4) Third-party agreements

-It is good practice to have collaboration or related agreements in place with all partners before starting the project, specifying the scope of work undertaken by overseas partners and clearly outlining the financial arrangements including the agreed method by which overseas or non-standard partners, suppliers and employees will receive funding or payment from the project.
+Collaboration or related agreements should be put in place with all third party organisations before starting the project, specifying the scope of work to be undertaken and clearly outlining the financial arrangements.

-Depending on the type of work being undertaken, the research team may enter into contractual arrangements with a variety of partners, suppliers and service providers, most likely including other higher education institutions, NGOs, overseas government, small-scale overseas industry and local contractors.
+Depending on the type of work being undertaken, contractual arrangements may be required with a variety of partners, third parties and service providers, including other higher education institutions, NGOs, overseas government agencies, industry and local contractors.

 Most of these contracts will be:

 In the first instance PIs should collate all the information listed on the Research Office website, and then contact their Faculty Contracts team for guidance:

 If an overseas project requires the transfer of personal data outside the UK, the Data Protection Act requires the College to ensure that any data transferred can be adequately protected.
 Appropriate due diligence must be undertaken to ensure that no data protection principles are breached.
 More information and guidance is available on the College's data protection webpages.

 All applicants are required to complete a Data Management Plan specifying the data to be collected, and how it will be stored and protected.